 Under the Local Government Measure, the National Park Authority is required to publish its Improvement Plan as soon as practical for the new financial year.
 The Well-being of Future Generations legislation requires public bodies to publish a plan showing how it will deliver towards the well-being goals and how it has applied the Sustainable Development principle in its work.
-Therefore, in order to reduce the need for duplication this Corporate Plan is intended to fulfil the requirements of both pieces of legislation by developing the Authority's well-being objectives which can also be considered the improvement objectives.
+At present it is not yet certain whether the Authority will be required to continue to comply with the Local Government Measure.
+Therefore, in order to reduce the need for duplication this draft corporate plan is intended to fulfil the requirements of both pieces of legislation by developing the Authority's well-being objectives which can also be considered the improvement objectives.